North Road Academy

 Social, emotional and mental health difficulties - children may display challenging, disruptive or disturbing behaviours, which may reflect underlying social, emotional and mental health issues.
 At Emerge we will seek to recognise and identify these underlying issues through our knowledge of the child.
 Other children may have disorders such as attention deficit disorder, attention deficit hyperactive disorder (ADHD) or attachment disorder and need external support.

-Sensory and/or physical needs - where children have a disability which prevents them from making use of the educational facilities generally provided and includes children with visual impairment, hearing impairment or a multi-sensory impairment.
+Sensory and/or physical needs - where children have a disability which prevents them from making use of the educational facilities generally provided and includes children with visual impairment, hearing impairment or multi-sensory impairment.
 They require specialist support and/or equipment to enable them to access learning and all the opportunities that are available to their peers.

 - How does this setting know if their children/young person needs extra help and what should I do if I think my child/young person may have special educational needs?

 'A pupil has SEN where their learning difficulty or disability calls for special educational provision that is different from or additional to that normally available to pupils of the same age.’
 (SEND Code of Practice, 2014)

 Pupils are only identified as SEN if they do not make adequate progress once they have had intervention/reasonable adjustments and good quality personalised teaching.
 The purpose of identification is to work out what action North Road Academy needs to take to support each child.
 At North Road Academy we identify the needs of pupils by considering the needs of the whole child, not just the special educational needs.